-You can talk to parents on a child directed online service, but include a clearly directed parent section where you can address the grown-ups.
-If the online service is for parents and there are COPPA triggers such as interest based ads or remarketing then don’t make this your entry point for kids.
-That would make the online service mixed audience and all entry points would have to behave as if they were child directed.
+If there is content for a parent on a primary child directed service include a clearly directed parent section where you can address the grown-ups.
+If the online service is for parents and there are COPPA triggers such as interest-based ads or remarketing, then don’t make this your entry point for children.

 Children cannot be blocked from a mixed audience site, app or online service using an age gate.
-Age gates were introduced by the FTC as a mechanism for services where children are not the primary audience to accommodate them.
+Age gates were introduced by the FTC as a mechanism for mixed audience services to accommodate children.

-There are ways to achieve business needs safely for children and compliantly for COPPA and other child privacy regulations.
-Do your research, work with a compliance partner/ safe harbor like PRIVO and see your engagement and business grow.
+There are ways to achieve business objectives without impacting the safety and privacy of children and without blocking them from experiences while staying compliant with COPPA and other child privacy regulations.
+Do your research, work with a compliance partner and safe harbor such as PRIVO to support engagement and help your business grow.

 This blog was originally posted on September 14, 2016 and was updated on July 30, 2019 and then on March 31, 2020.